Dino Anastasiades, MD

-- Diagnosing your skin tissue is not another automated laboratory test.
-Dermatopathologists provide a personal, consultative service to your physician, which includes analyzing your medical information in conjunction with observations through the microscope.
-The ultimate goal is to provide the best possible patient care for you, the patient.
+Dermatopathologists are the diagnosticians of choice when your physician suspects various skin diseases.
+They advance beyond typical lab tests to provide personal and consultative service to your physician, which includes analyzing your medical information in conjunction with observations through the microscope.
+The ultimate goal is to provide you with the best possible care.

-Dr. Anastasiades received both his undergraduate degree and M.D. from the University of Florida in Gainesville, FL.
+Dr. Anastasiades received both his undergraduate degree and medical degree from the University of Florida in Gainesville.
 He then went on to complete an internship and residency program in Anatomical and Clinical Pathology at Grady Memorial and Emory University Hospitals.
 Following those programs, Dr. Anastasiades completed nearly two years of residency in general surgery at Georgia Baptist Medical in between completing his residency in pathology.
 Following his residency, he studied dermatopathology under Tom Wade at South Fulton Hospital.
 He has authored multiple publications in peer-reviewed medical journals.